RitikOnWork/Netflix-Clone/README.md

 Header with Netflix logo and "Sign In" button

-Hero Section featuring a full-screen background image, main heading, subheading, and an email input form
+Featuring a full-screen background image, main heading, subheading, and an email input form

 Feature Sections with alternating text and image layout